barternetwork/barter-documents/docs/SDK/routes.md

 };
 ```

+## Example
-Example: get the best cross-chain route when swapping 1 BNB for MATIC
+get the best cross-chain route when swapping 1 BNB for MATIC
 ```typescript
 const router = new ButterSmartRouter();